 Genus-based responses

-We observed substantial inter-genus differences in our three target behaviors, tongue flicks, defensive and cautious behaviors and head movement, in control trials (Fig. 1).
-Trials in all genera bar Acanthophis contained a close to 100% tongue flick response.
-Exhibiting defensive and cautious behaviours was less common, with genera likely to exhibit a target behavior in 20-30% of control trials, with the exception of Hoplocephalus (15%) and Acanthophis (0%).
+In control trials we observed substantial inter-genus differences in our three target behaviors: tongue flicks, defensive and cautious behaviors and head movement (Fig. 1).
+Trials in all genera except Acanthophis contained a close to 100% tongue-flick response.
+Exhibiting defensive and cautious behaviors was less common, with genera likely to exhibit a target behavior in 20-30% of control trials, with the exception of Hoplocephalus (15%) and Acanthophis (0%).
 Substantial head movement was greatest in Oxyuranus snakes, although was observed in at least c.
 50% of trials for all genera except Acanthophis.

 Defensive/cautious behaviors